balajz/pgxcli/README.md

 [Pgcli][pgcli-url] is a mature PostgreSQL CLI developed over many years, which has set the standard for interactive PostgreSQL clients.

-**pgxcli** takes the simpler approach, focusing on speed and minmal setup.
-It is a singe Go binary with fast startup and TOML configuration.
-If you need a lightweight, It may be good fit. for a more feature-rich, established experience, pgcli remains the benchmark.

 ### Where pgxcli stands out:
 #### Now
 * Single binary, no external runtime dependencies